Celyagd/celyagd.github.io/hackresearch/index.md

 ### OpenESR <a name="openESR"></a>

-Since 2020, with inno3 and HackYourResearch, we have initiated an exchange session (webinars).
-The aim is to invite different people involved in projects on commons and _open_ (within or outside research) to learn from these experiences and take a reflexive look at what "could be" higher education and research today.
+In 2020, with inno3 and HackYourResearch, we have initiated an exchange session (webinars).
+The aim was to invite different people involved in projects on commons and _open_ (within or outside research) to learn from these experiences and take a reflexive look at what "could be" higher education and research today.
 The [OpenESR website](https://openesr.frama.io/rencontres) is dedicated to these meetings.

 ### HackYourPhD USA and Quebec (2013-2015)